wtsimkins/zcw-assessment3/README-Part3.md

 # Part 3 - Generics
-A `Shelter` is a generic class that holds Objects that extends `Ageable`.
+Write `Shelter` which is a generic class that holds Objects that extends `Ageable`.
 For example, if a Person and a Dog extends Ageable, then I can declare the following:

 ```
 Shelter<Person> farmHouse = new Shelter<Person>();